 How to Submit an Appeal

-After the ticket is paid, the citation can be appealed within 10 days of its issue date at the Office of Parking and Transportation or online.
+The citation can be appealed within 10 days of its issue date at the Office of Parking and Transportation or online.

 Appeals can also be mailed to: